stazh/automated_error-fixing_ner/README.md

 ## How it Works
 - The NER process checks the documents and detects errors.
 Documents with errors are saved in an /error folder.
-- The script takes this NER-processed files (referred to as the "edited files") and the corresponding original files.
+- The script takes these NER-processed files (referred to as the "edited files") and the corresponding original files.
-- It extracts all TEI entities from the edited files (e.g., <placeName>, <persName>, <orgName>) and their surrounding context.
+- It extracts all TEI entities from the edited files (\<placeName>, \<persName>, \<orgName>) and their surrounding context.
 - It then merges these entities into the original files (the files prior to NER processing) using a context-aware search-and-replace method.
 This ensures that the corrections are made in the correct context, preserving the integrity of the original document.

 ## Input Format